bransfieldjack/scripts/README.md

 ### Atlas

-All script related to the stemformatics atlas data projects, blood and imac.
+All scripts related to the stemformatics atlas data projects, blood and imac.
 _transfomer.py are generally used for data conversion or migration.